 The following information is provided for general interest.
 Anyone with questions about the plant chemicals or the diseases mentioned below should consult a physician.

 The Madagascar periwinkle is native to Madagascar and India but is now grown in many countries as a garden plant.
 It has also escaped from gardens and grows as a weed.
 The red, purple, pink, or white flowers often have a center that is a different color from the rest of the flower.
 Madagascar periwinkles have glossy green leaves and may grow up to a meter tall.

 The sap of the plant has a milky appearance and is poisonous.
 It contains vinblastine, vincristine, and many other alkaloids.
 Researchers are discovering that many of these alkaloids are biologically active inside the human body.

 Vinblastine and vincristine are both used to treat cancer.
 The medications are extracted from Madagascar periwinkles, but the yield is quite low.
 Researchers are exploring ways to increase the amount of medicinal chemicals made by the plant.
 They are also investigating efficient methods to make the drugs synthetically.

-It's important to note that some potentially useful plants, including the Madagascar periwinkle, mustn't be eaten to self-treat a disease because they are poisonous.
-In addition, the beneficial substance in a plant may need to be concentrated or modified before it's helpful.
+Some potentially useful plants (including the Madagascar periwinkle) mustn't be eaten to self-treat a disease because they are poisonous.
+A beneficial substance in a plant may need to be concentrated or modified before it's helpful.
 It may also need to enter the body via a method other than ingestion.